 With all this talk about the OLED evo C2 TV, you may be asking if the display is any good and it arguably is.
-The n (opens in new tab)on-Star Wars model displays (opens in new tab) in 4K Ultra HD resolution and houses both Dolby Vision and HDR10 for high-quality images.
-Also housed in the display is LG’s Alpha 9 Gen 5 processor (opens in new tab) which the company claims can enhance color clarity, the shadows of nighttime scenes, and the visual fidelity of buildings.
+The non-Star Wars model displays in 4K Ultra HD resolution and houses both Dolby Vision and HDR10 for high-quality images.
+Also housed in the display is LG’s Alpha 9 Gen 5 processor which the company claims can enhance color clarity, the shadows of nighttime scenes, and the visual fidelity of buildings.

 Beyond that, the OLED evo also has gaming-specific features like NVIDIA G-Sync compatibility and support for GEFORCE NOW.
 If you take LG’s claims about the OLED evo C2 at face value, it’s a pretty robust TV.
 However, it also has an equally robust price tag.

 The base OLED evo retails for $2,299.
 Although we don’t know the price tag for the Star Wars version yet, it wouldn’t be wrong to assume a similar price point.